 the court will refer the matter to a High Court judge or Circuit Judge.

-(4) If a committal order is made, the judge will direct that –
+(3) If such an order is made, the judge will direct that—

 (i) attends court at a time and place specified in the order; and